lazyTurtle21/AiGameBot/README.md

 jupyter notebook
 ```

-Then, depending on the game and approach you want to run, select the corresponding notebook.
+After all, depending on the game and approach you want to run, select the corresponding notebook.